 While Malloy continues to review the roughly $41.23 billion, two-year budget, here are some of the ways the legislature closed a projected $3.5 billion deficit.
+New revenues:

 A handful of Republicans in each chamber objected to the $3.4 billion in new revenue in the package.
 Where does that revenue come from?

 Roughly $1.1 billion is tax and fee increases, with the biggest single boost coming from a 2 percent bump in the hospital tax.

 The hospitals back the plan, which would see them paying $343.9 million annually, because it would actually result in more funding for hospitals and the state.

 The state would return the payments to the hospital in order to receive additional Medicaid reimbursements from the federal government, which the state would split with the hospitals.

 In total, the state would see roughly $1 billion in revenues from federal government.

 Other tax revenue increases include $62 million from a 45-cent hike in the cigarette tax, $85 million in back taxes through a forgiveness program, $70 million through reductions in eligibility for the Earned Income Tax Credit, and $110 million in reductions in eligibility for the property tax credit.

 Non-tax revenues include $127 million diverted from the energy efficiency fund, $20 million intended for a regional greenhouse gas initiative, $115 million from the delay of generally accepted accounting principles, and $30 million in the second year for a licensing fee for an upcoming casino.
 Spending cuts

 The bipartisan compromise didn’t balance the budget with just revenue.